HannaRV/subscription-tracker/CONTRIBUTING.md

 ## How to Contribute

 ### Reporting Bugs
-Before creating a bug report, please check if the issue already exists in our [GitHub Issues](https://github.com/HANNARV/subscription-tracker/issues).
+Before creating a bug report, please check if the issue already exists in [GitHub Issues](https://github.com/HANNARV/subscription-tracker/issues).

 When creating a bug report, include:
 - Clear description of the problem